Reiji Hirata

-Reiji Hirata (Japanese: 平田 礼次; born in Japan) is a Japanese football manager who now works as the Head of Youth Development of Philippine Football Federation.
+Reiji Hirata (Japanese: 平田 礼次; born in Japan) is a Japanese football manager.
+He is the current manager of the Japan national under-15 football team.

 Career

 Chinese Taipei U16

 Hirata started his managerial career with the Chinese Taipei national under-16 football team.

 Chinese Taipei

 In 2017, he was appointed head coach of the Chinese Taipei national football team, a position he held until 2017.

 Philippines youth

 In 2018, he was appointed as the Head of Youth Development of Philippine Football Federation.

 Philippines U-19

 Hirata coached the Philippines U-19 in the 2018 AFF U-19 Youth Championship held in Indonesia.

 Philippines U-17

 A month later, Hirata led the Philippines U-17 in the 2018 AFF U-16 Youth Championship.
 The tournament was also held in Indonesia.